JosieHong/JosieHong/README.md

 #### I'm working on

+- 🧬 Molecular Representation Learning
-- 🧬🔮 Molecular Mass Spectra / Properties Prediction
+- 🔮 Molecular Mass Spectra / Properties Prediction

 #### I used to work on